monsoonmaelstrom/book2/book2.md

 “You’re not coming?”
 Peter asks.

 “We are, different key though.
 I’ll show you tomorrow.
 Meet back here at ten.
 I have no idea how knocking will work,” Liam says more to himself than anyone else but it earns several odd looks.
-It must be too late for questions though, since no one asks for any clarification.
+It must be too late for questions, since no one asks for any clarification.

 “Alex, Davy, you’re with us tonight,” Liam states.
 “Peter, lock the door behind you after you go in.”